-Throughout this Plan, Blue Cross of Idaho may be referred to as BCI.
-For Covered Services under the terms of this Plan, Maximum Allowance is the amount established by the Vision Care Services Vendor as the highest level of compensation for a Covered Service.
+Throughout this document references to Blue Cross of Idaho (BCI) are referring to the Contract Administrator.
+For Covered Services under the terms of the Plan, Maximum Allowance is the amount established by the Vision Care Services Vendor as the highest level of compensation for a Covered Service.
 There is more detailed information on how Maximum Allowance is determined and how it affects out-of-state coverage in the Definitions Section.

-To locate a Participating Provider in your area, please visit our Website at www.bcidaho.com.
-You may also call our Customer Service Department at 208-331-7626 or 866-685-2259 for assistance in locating a Provider.
+To locate a Participating Provider in your area, please visit the Contract Administrator's Website at www.bcidaho.com.
+You may also call the Contract Administrator's Customer Service Department at 208-331-7626 or 866-685-2259 for assistance in locating a Provider.